 varicose veins; endovenous laser ablation; vascular ultrasound; venous disease; recurrent varicose veins; foam sclerotherapy; venous malformations; vulval varicose veins; pelvic venous congestion; embolisation ovarian/pelvic veins; deep venous disease; leg ulcers; thread veins microsclerotherapy

 Distinction in Medicine 1998

 Cum Laude for poster "Is there a role for for empiric gastrointestinal embolisation" at CIRSE 2011

-Best poster presentation "Review of analgesia strategies in UAE" BSIR 2012
+Best presentation BSIR 2012 "Review of analgesia strategies in UAE"

 Cardiovascular and Interventional Radiology Journal Editor's Gold Medal for best paper 2013 - FUME trial of fibroid embolisation versus myomectomy.

 Best Scientific Presentation ESM 2020 "Percutaneous sclerotherapy of spinal aneurysmal bone cysts causing neurological compromise"